-(see Eq.
-1) to values equal to or less than a user-defined maximum value; this capability minimizes integral or reset "wind-up" (an overshooting effect of the integral action).
-The positive-only input value is compared to the absolute magni-
+(see Equation 1) to values equal to or less than a user-defined maximum value; this capability minimizes integral or reset "wind-up" (an overshooting effect of the integral action).
+The positive-only input value is compared to the absolute magnitude of the integration term; when the magnitude of integration term value exceeds il, the il value (with appropriate sign) is substituted for the integration term value.

 The derivative-term sampling interval is also programmable via this command.
-After writing the command code, the first two data bytes that are written specify the derivative-term sampling interval and which of the four filter parameters is/ are to be written via any forthcoming data bytes.
+After writing the command code, the first two data bytes that are written specify the derivative-term sampling interval and which of the four filter parameters is/are to be written via any forthcoming data bytes.
 The first byte written is the more significant.
 Thus the two data bytes constitute a filter control word that informs the LM628 as to the nature and number of any following data bytes.
 See Table 4.

-TABLE 4.
+Table 4.
 Filter Control word Bit Allocation